modzilla99/netbox-chart/README.md

 ## Using LDAP Authentication

-For using LDAP for authentication, specify the ldap-docker image tag of netbox, e.g. "v2.10.3-ldap".
+For using LDAP for authentication, specify the ldap-docker image tag of netbox, e.g. "v3.0.8-ldap" by setting `image.ldap` to true.

 Configuration is done via Helm release values. `remoteAuth` should be enabled and configured for LDAP, e.g.: